CNES/cars/docs/source/configuration/config_overview.rst

     cars config.yaml

 A simple configuration file only needs two sections : ``input`` and ``output``.
-It is not recommended to use the other sections at first use : the default value of their parameters must work for your case.
+It is not recommended to use the other sections at first use : the default value of their parameters will work for most basic use cases.

 The full structure follows this organization: